Teaching & Examining

-As the University Organist for 25 years Ian has been responsible for planning and performing the music for all the Degree Ceremonies, playing the organ of occasional services in the Chaplaincy centre, and participating in the Lancaster Concerts series.
-His duties as a Visiting Tutor include organ tuition, whilst his contribution to the Department's research programme is mainly in the field of performance and composition.
-In May 2006 he was awarded and Honorary Fellowship of the University in recognition of services to music for the university and the region since his appointment in 1974.
+As the University Organist for 35 years Ian was responsible for planning and performing the music for all the Degree Ceremonies, playing the organ for occasional services in the Chaplaincy centre, and participating in the Lancaster Concerts series.
+His duties as a Visiting Tutor included organ tuition, whilst his contribution to the Music Department's research programme has been mainly in the field of performance and composition.
+In May 2006 he was awarded an Honorary Fellowship of the University in recognition of services to music for the university and the region since his appointment as a Lecturer in Music in 1974.

 Ian initiated the installation of the organs in the Great Hall in 1979 and the Chaplaincy Centre in 1983, and the foundation of an Organ Scholarship.
 The organ in the Great Hall was built by Messrs Bishop & Son in consultation with Ralph Downes, the designer of the organ in the Royal Festival Hall in London.